kaashif/blog/README.md

 I use [Hakyll](http://jaspervdj.be/hakyll/) to turn this site into servable HTML.
 It's cool, check it out.

+I now use [OpenShift](http://openshift.redhat.com) to serve the site instead of using my own server.
+Unsurprisingly, Red Hat have better internet than I do, so it has turned out better.

-See the finished product at <http://kaashif.co.uk>.
+See the finished product at <http://www.kaashif.co.uk>.

 License
 -------